UBC-MDS/DSCI_522-Chocolate_Ratings_Analysis/README.md

 (A CSV copy of the data from Kaggle can be found in the data folder of this repository.)

-Since [Venezuela is one of the largest producers of the Criollo bean, which is considered a delicacy](https://en.wikipedia.org/wiki/Cocoa_bean), we set out to answer the following question using the chococlate bar ratings dataset:
+Since [Venezuela is one of the largest producers of the Criollo bean, which is considered a delicacy](https://en.wikipedia.org/wiki/Cocoa_bean), we set out to answer the following question using the chocolate bar ratings dataset:

->**Do chocolate bars made from beans grown in Venezuela have a different average rating score compared to beans grown elsewhere?**
+>**Do chocolate bars made from beans grown in Venezuela have a different average rating compared to beans grown elsewhere?**

 ## Usage

 You can reproduce our analysis with the following steps:

-1. Clone this repo, and using the command line, navigate to the root of this project.
+1. Clone this repo and, using the command line, navigate to the root of this project.

 2. Run the below commands in bash in the order listed: